TRACE MINERAL MANAGEMENT

 Key take aways from this article

-• Feeding IntelliBond hydroxy trace minerals instead of sulphates results in an improvement of rumen health of dairy cows
+• Feeding Selko IntelliBond hydroxy trace minerals instead of sulphates results in an improvement of rumen health of dairy cows

 • Improved rumen function in dairy cows fed hydroxy trace minerals results in improved NDF digestibility and an increase in volatile fatty acids